River Runners has minimal and confusing navigation that makes it harder for users to understand where to go to order family-friendly meals.

 River Runners is online delivery service that focuses on those living in smaller communities by allowing users to order from local restaurants.
 They’re better because we offer a variety of local options to those that live in these communities.

-For our user flow process, we considered the most important features and tasks that our users would go through, such as, finding their city, searching for a restaurant, adding to their shopping cart and checking out.
+We considered the most important features and tasks that our users would go through, such as, finding their city, searching for a restaurant, adding to their shopping cart and checking out.

 Leveraging from our user flow we sketched our wireframes to show the full process the user would take for food delivery.